Municipal Technical Assistance Program: Templates and Resources

 Introduction and Summary of Guidance Documents

-The General Assembly adopted new requirements or amended existing requirements through fourteen bills, which made changes to various aspects of zoning, planning, and permitting statutes for the purposes of standardizing and streamlining the development process and otherwise reducing barriers to housing development.
+In 2025, the General Assembly adopted new requirements or amended existing requirements through seven bills, which made changes to various aspects of zoning, planning, and permitting statutes for the purposes of standardizing and streamlining the development process and otherwise reducing barriers to housing development.
 Those bills that resulted in amendments to existing templates, or the creation of new templates, are described briefly in the text below, along with their effective dates, and can be accessed by clicking on the hyperlinks provided in blue.
-New bills that affect zoning, planning and permitting statutes are described briefly below, along with a more detailed summary in the Bill Summaries 2024 document.
+New bills that affect zoning, planning and permitting statutes are described briefly below, along with a more detailed summary in the Bills Summaries 2025 document.

 Bill Summaries